 I spoke to Beverly Hills based ENT (Otolaryngology) physician, Dr. Andrew Berman and he said “he most likely had endoscopic sinus surgery to open his nasal passages and drainage ports, which is due to recurrent inflammation and infection.”

 In terms of treatment, the gold standard for the treatment of allergic rhinitis is a nasal steroid spray.
 Dymista has the benefit of a steroid (fluticasone) as well as an antihistamine component (azelastine) in 1 bottle.
 Fluticasone is over the counter, it is commonly referred to as Flonase.
 Azelastine or its trade name, Astelin requires a prescription.
 Many insurance companies do not cover Dymista because the prescription form is more expensive than using its individual components of Flonase and Astelin.
 But depending on your insurance carrier, it may be covered with a prior authorization.
+Recently Dymista became available in the generic form, although the price is still expensive for a generic medication for now.

 The other medication he is taking is Allegra or its generic name fexofenadine.
 Of note, he is not taking Allegra-D. The “D” component is Sudafed (pseudoephedrine), which is not recommended for long term use.
 With his history of atrial fibrillation, Vice President Joe Biden should not be taking Sudafed at all, as it can trigger his atrial fibrillation.
 Sudafed works primarily as a decongestant.
 Not mentioned in his letter, is if he’s using a Neti-Pot or a nasal saline wash, which can help as well.